For Students: Handling Honor Code Issues

 Recommendations for suspension or dismissal will be reviewed by the Senior Associate Dean before enforced.

 A faculty member will discuss the situation with you.
-If you accept responsibility for violating the honor code, the faculty member will assign consequences.
+If you believe you violated the honor code accept responsibility for violating the honor code, the faculty member will assign consequences.

-If you contest the responsibility for violating the Honor Code or the associated consequences assigned, your case will be referred to the Honor Council for a hearing.
+If you do not believe you violated the Honor Code or you disagree with the consequences assigned, your case will be referred to the Honor Council for a hearing.
 Either way, it is always necessary to present your case honestly.
 You can submit documents, witnesses and testimony to support your case.
 You can also bring an advocate to the hearing.
 However, the advocate may not speak for you.
 If you do not agree with the Honor Council’s decision, you can appeal the decision within five working days of the Honor Council’s decision.

 When is the Honor Council involved in a violation of an Honor Code?